What is Provision for Doubtful Debts?

 The need to create a provision for doubtful debts arises from several important accounting and business considerations.
 Here are the key reasons:

-1. Accurate financial reporting: Creating this provision helps present more accurate information of a company's information.
+1. Accurate financial reporting: Creating this provision helps present more accurate information about a company.
 It acknowledges that not all outstanding debts will be collected, which is often the reality in business.

 2. Compliance with accounting principles: It adheres to the principle of conservatism in accounting, which advises recording potential losses as soon as they can be estimated.